keptn/keptn.github.io/content/docs/develop/automated_operations/remediation/index.md

 The problem type maps a problem to a remediation.
 Therefore, the problem title must match.

-* It is allows to specify multiple proplem types for a remediation:
+* It is allowed to specify multiple proplem types for a remediation:

 ```yaml
 version: 0.2.0